aafshinfard/ExSV/README.md

 # ExactSV

-# not completed yet, evaluation stage.
+# not completed yet, final evaluation stage

 ## Features

-* Very fast decetion by expeditiously eliminating non-informative reads.
+* Very fast decetion by expeditiously eliminating non-informative reads and focusing on informative ones.

+* Prepared to find SVs among haploid, diploid, and cancer genomes.

+* Suitable for detection of complex structural variants, exploiting local assemblies.

 * Capability of utilizeing a mixture of short reads and long reads.

-* Suitable for detection of complex structural variants.

 ## Author